BURMAUG/shopping/shop/Documentation.md

 This is the documentation of the store application project that I want to start soon.
 It will carry a limited amount of goods that can be queried and I am still contemplating on wether or not to their should be customers, however, I believe their should be a security login/logout.
-Here is the list of the products to be listed in the store: Milk, Tomato, Papper, strawberry, Maggie, and salt.
+Here is the list of the products to be listed in the store: Bread, Drink, Milk, Pepper, Rice, Strawberry

                                 Technology Stack
     The technology I will be using in the project will be as follows: